Skip to content

 Comfort and security: echoing maternal care

-Beyond affection: decoding complex communication signals
+Beyond affection: Decoding complex communication signals

 While licking frequently demonstrates affection, it can also serve as nuanced communication that indicates specific needs or feelings that extend well beyond simple bonding behaviors.
+Licking can be a sign of a cat's emotional state or needs, such as trust, affection, or even stress.
+This behavior is one form of interaction that cats use to communicate with their owners, helping to strengthen the pet-owner relationship.

 Attention-seeking: the smart cat's strategy